 Changing how you do things in a way can help prevent you from getting spots or dots on your nails.
 For example

 4. Avoid harsh hand sanitizers

 Aside from the fact that tightly fitting shoes are the leading causes of nail fungus, they can also create room for white dots on your toenails.

 So if you find yourself in this kind of situation, try substituting those tight shoes of yours with ones that have enough space for your toes to breath.

-I know this might not sound well to you but the truth is, if you’re constantly battling with white spots after taking off those acrylics from your nails, then it’s high time you put a stop to it.
+I know this might not sound well to you, but the truth is, if you’re continually battling with white spots after taking off those acrylics from your nails, then it’s high time you put a stop to it.